 Remain educated and informed on trends in legal education and the legal market that influence prospective and admitted student’s decisions to attend law school and specifically, the University of St. Thomas School of Law.
 Engage in professional development opportunities when available, especially as they relate to recruiting and admissions policies, procedures and the developing body of law regarding admissions.

 Development and interpretation of recurring and ad-hoc statistical reports on admissions and recruitment.
 Ensure that only accurate information or statistical data is given to constituents.
 Examining admission data for integrity: Analyzing information in recruiting and admissions to ensure data standards are enforced and our information is accurate, consistent and complete.
 Creating reports or writing scripts to extract information needed by external constituencies to meet the external reporting requirements.

 Managing and executing large scale communications: Fully understanding the communication cycle for prospective students, coordinating the efforts of numerous interested parties within Admissions and throughout the law school to accurately and efficiently extract the data needed to communicate with prospective students.

 Serve as arrival and housing contact for incoming domestic and international students.
 This will include working with community members and outside groups to identify housing options and relocation information.

 A Bachelor’s degree

 Three to five years of admissions experience

-An equivalent combination of education and experience may be substituted.
+An equivalent combination of education and experience from which comparable knowledge and skills have been acquired may be substituted.

 A graduate or law degree